Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Introduction

-As the literature on the RSMA paradigm does not include any resilience considerations, we give a brief overview of related works on robust RSMA and QoS-aware RSMA schemes.
+Smart interference management schemes, such as RSMA, inherently posses some resilience characteristics, i.e., robustness, as they cope well with high interference scenarios, and can guarantee a certain connectivity.
+We give a brief overview of related works on robustness of RSMA and QoS-aware RSMA schemes.
 A general overview of RSMA is provided in \cite{mao2022ratesplitting}, revisiting fundamental concepts and future trends, see also references therein.
 Scalability and robustness, especially robustness against channel state information (CSI) imperfections, of a RSMA-enabled network is analyzed in \cite{9445019}.
 Work \cite{7513415} considers the robust design problem for achieving max-min fairness among all users and shows the superior performance of the proposed RSMA scheme under CSI uncertainty.
 QoS constrainted power minimization is conducted in \cite{7513415,9145363}.
 Therein, the authors investigate the minimization of weighted-sum of transmit powers subject to per-user QoS constraints.
 Hence, such scheme is only feasible in networks, where the QoS is achievable.
 However, this assumption is rather optimistic and we herein propose a more generalized scheme, which provides feasible solutions for networks with insufficient resources.

-While there are various considerations on upper layers, the related literature falls short on considerations of mixed criticality on the physical layer and the combination of resilience and mixed criticality for wireless communication resource management.
-Also, the RSMA scheme was not considered as a method to enhance the resilience and to enable criticality awareness.
+While the related literature includes several general research directions, to fill some of the gaps, we build up onto these ideas and extend the contribution towards considering mixed criticality on the physical layer and the combination of resilience and mixed criticality for wireless communication resource management, especially using RSMA.